A Geek’s Love Letter to Pixels

 It all started on a rainy afternoon when my kids asked a very dangerous question:

-“Dad… can we turn our own pictures into pixel art?”
+“Dad… can’t we turn our own pictures into pixel art?”

-That single sentence triggered what every developer-parent knows too well — a new side project was inevitable 🚀
+That question triggered what every developer-parent knows too well — a new side project was inevitable.

 A Small App with a Big Creative Goal